Understanding Class Rank: Its Role in College Admissions

 What is Class Rank?

-Class rank is a statistical representation of your academic standing within the group of students in your graduating class at your school.
-So, in essence, it’s a comparative measurement that showcases your relative academic success — in terms of grade point average (GPA) — in relation to fellow classmates.
+Class rank is a statistical representation of your academic standing within the group of students in your high school's graduating class.
+So, in essence, it’s a comparative measurement that showcases your relative academic success measured by GPA (grade point average) — in relation to fellow classmates.

 Blog Banner